edelkas/inne/README.md

 To build it, it suffices to run the [build.sh](https://github.com/edelkas/inne/blob/master/ext/build.sh) script.
 Alternatively, you can generate the Makefile with [extconf.rb](https://github.com/edelkas/inne/blob/master/ext/extconf.rb), then _Make_ it manually, and finally copy it to the `/lib` directory (not present in the Github repo because the `.so` file is git-ignored).

 When the module is required in Ruby it calls the entry point function `Init_cinne()` defined in [main.c](https://github.com/edelkas/inne/blob/master/ext/main.c).
 You'll know it's been properly included if the global constant `C_INNE` is defined.
+Nevertheless, it should be optional, as all functions have Ruby alternatives, but it's highly recommended.

 ### Final remarks